Diameter bounds for finite simple Lie algebras: Classical finite Lie algebras

 \subsubsection{Steinberg's construction}

 Let $\gfrak(\C)$ be a classical Lie algebra, and let $D$ be its Dynkin diagram.
 Suppose that $D$ admits a symmetry, which we denote by $\vartheta$.
-The only possibilities in which $\vartheta$ is nontrivial are the following. \begin{itemize} \item The type is $A_n$ ($n \geq 2$), and $\vartheta$ is the horizontal flip of $D$ that swaps the nodes $i$ and $n + 1 - i$ for $1 \leq i \leq n$. \item The type is $D_n$ ($n \geq 4$), and $\vartheta$ is the vertical flip of $D$ that swaps the nodes $n$ and $n + 1$. \item The type is $D_4$, and $\vartheta$ is the automorphism of $D$ that cyclically permutes the nodes $1, 2, 3$ (or in reverse order) and fixes the node $4$. \item The type is $E_6$, and $\vartheta$ is the vertical flip of $D$ that swaps the nodes $1$ and $6$, and the nodes $2$ and $5$, while fixing the nodes $3$ and $4$. \end{itemize} In all these cases, $\vartheta$ defines an automorphism of $\gfrak(\C)$ that preserves the lattice $\gfrak(\Z)$ with the property that, for every element of the Chevalley basis,
+The only possibilities in which $\vartheta$ is nontrivial are the following (see \Cref{fig:dynkin-labeling}). \begin{itemize} \item The type is $A_n$ ($n \geq 2$), and $\vartheta$ is the horizontal flip of $D$ that swaps the nodes $i$ and $n + 1 - i$ for $1 \leq i \leq n$. \item The type is $D_n$ ($n \geq 4$), and $\vartheta$ is the vertical flip of $D$ that swaps the nodes $n - 1$ and $n$. \item The type is $D_4$, and $\vartheta$ is the automorphism of $D$ that cyclically permutes the nodes $1, 3, 4$ (or in reverse order) and fixes the node $2$. \item The type is $E_6$, and $\vartheta$ is the vertical flip of $D$ that swaps the nodes $1$ and $6$, and the nodes $2$ and $5$, while fixing the nodes $3$ and $4$. \end{itemize}